Do Robots Really Need Anthropomorphic Hands? A Comparison of Human and Robotic Hands: Discussion

+Similarly, most mechanically complex hands in our systematic review do not exhaust their in-hand manipulation capabilities.
+At the same time, we found that in-hand manipulation tasks can be solved by simple mechanisms.

-\paragraph{The case for two fingers} Many tasks can be solved by simple mechanisms that have two fingers and one actively controlled degree of freedom.
-The gripper of \cite{Chavan-Dafle2020Planar} that can perform in-hand manipulation with 3 DoF by using the environment as a third contact surface in a clever way. \cite{Liang2024Robust} build upon this idea.
-Similarly, humans constantly exploit environment constraints \citep{DellaSantina2017Postural}.
-For this to be possible, robotic hands must be robust, i.e., flexible and soft, with complexity shifting to intelligent motor control and sensor integration. \cite{sugasawa2021object} argue that animals that lack complex hands are still capable of complex manipulation.
-For instance, birds can use their bills to grasp, regrasp, and adjust the grasp of objects to establish a stable grip and gather information about the object, as well as exhibit complex behavior, such as building nests. \cite{Montagnani2016Independent} observe in experiments that many human grasps can be performed with the thumb and a single virtual finger.
-Additional DoFs in the human hand were only necessary for precision grasps, which are used less often in activities of daily living.
+Chavan-Dafle et al.\ \cite{Chavan-Dafle2020Planar} demonstrate that a gripper with two fingers and one actuator can perform in-hand manipulation with 3 DoF by using the environment as a third contact surface in a clever way.
+Liang et al.\ \cite{Liang2024Robust} build upon this idea.
+Similarly, humans constantly exploit environment constraints \cite{DellaSantina2017Postural}.
+For this to be possible, robotic hands should be robust, i.e., flexible and soft, with complexity shifting to intelligent motor control and sensor integration.

-\paragraph{The case for three fingers} An additional finger is sometimes needed.
-Parrots have a tongue with which they can rotate objects in their bills or stabilize them during manipulation \citep{sugasawa2021object}, essentially realizing 1 DoF in-hand manipulation with three finger-like body parts.
-Similarly, \cite{Zhu2021HumanLike} found that the three-fingered BarrettHand can perform functional grasps to use tools such as an electric drill or a flashlight. \cite{Abbasi2016Grasp} provide further evidence that three fingers are sufficient for most tasks.
-They use the grasp taxonomy of \cite{Feix2015Rotational} to analyze the force distribution among fingers and palm in human grasps and found that only three fingers exert force in most cases.
-Other fingers are only used to fine-tune the grasp.
-Furthermore, \cite{Feix2021Effect} show that two or three fingers have an increased workspace volume and rotational range when compared to more fingers for the specific case of in-hand precision manipulation of circular objects.

-Even in domains where we would expect multi-fingered hands to excel, the evidence is not clear.
-We present examples from deformable object manipulation and multi-object grasping.